 Over the past few years, California’s picturesque poppies have been in the headlines – and not for good reasons.
 These gorgeous blooms draw crowds – including influencers who have taken to tromping through on their own trails, destroying the flowers everyone has come to see.

 That said, if you are committed to being a responsible visitor and staying on the trails to take your pictures, I think seeing the wildflower blooms should definitely be on your list.
 Antelope Valley State Park is the most popular spot, but you can see wildflowers in other places like Death Valley (which I mentioned), Channel Islands National Park, and even Mount Diablo State Park near San Francisco.
+(Here’s a big list of all the spots I recommend for California wildflowers.)

 23. Trace Gold History on Highway 49